-Tip: If you are familiar with command-line tools and want to get started using Zowe CLI quickly, see Zowe CLI quick start on page 61.
-You can learn about new CLI features in the Release notes on page 20.
+Tip: If you are familiar with command-line tools and want to get started using Zowe CLI quickly, see Zowe CLI quick start.
+You can learn about new CLI features in the Release notes.

 Methods to install Zowe CLI

 Use one of the following methods to install Zowe CLI.